phase2/grunt-drupal-tasks/CONFIG.md

 Each magic configuration property can also be set via an Environment Variable.

 Environment Variables are extremely powerful, but only useful where the environment contains only a single project using Grunt Drupal Tasks.
-This is more effectived for dedicated environments, such as official production and staging servers, or virtual and containerized environments.
+This is more effective for dedicated environments, such as official production and staging servers, or virtual and containerized environments.

 The specific environment variable name is covered as part of the property descriptions.

 #### Priority 3: Project Gruntconfig.json

 The configuration placed in Gruntconfig.json.
 This is good for straightforward defaults and is how all *non-magical* configuration works.

 If you want to include your task in one of the existing groups, copy the text exactly as seen in the output of the `grunt help` task.